 Work & Art: How Artists Make A Living' symposium exhibition and reading room at Herbert Read Gallery, Canterbury

-CRG guest hosting curator Lauren A. Wright, Turner Contemporary, Margate
+CRG guest host session with curator Lauren A. Wright, Turner Contemporary, Margate